t3rmian/devpot/content/home/collections/en/home.md

 ---
-title: blog
+title: a coder's blog
 ---
-Software development without any tricks or gimmicks!
-Loose talks and helpful solutions verified in battle.
-Make a cup of tea, sit back and enjoy some writings.
+Hungry for more knowledge?
+Take a bite of some insightful articles on software development.
+Make a cup of tea, sit back and take your time reading about helpful solutions verified in battle, with some focus on Java.